mahi2025/BookStoreSystem/Algorithm.md

             - Find newest/oldest (simple scan)

     if choice is Exit:
-        Display "Goodbye!" and stop the program
+        Display "Thank you for using BookStore System." and stop the program

 until choice is Exit